 Hacks and other forms of cyber attacks can have just as dramatic results for data and systems as any natural disaster.
-As such, integrating cybersecurity into your BCDR planning is crucial to maintaining IT reliability in the modern age.
+As such, integrating cybersecurity into your BCDR planning is crucial to maintaining IT reliability and application security in the modern age.
 Some of the reasons why this is so important include the following:

 The events during the period after an attack are critical, but too often, they’re characterized by prolonged periods of downtime as your organization reels from the impact.
-Every hour your organization spends offline costs thousands (at least), made worse by the fact that unplanned downtime—as often occurs after an unanticipated attack—is 35% more costly than planned downtime.
+Every hour your organization spends offline costs thousands (at least), made worse by the fact that unplanned downtime—as often occurs after an unanticipated cyber attack—is 35% more costly than planned downtime.

 Both small and large businesses can have difficulty recovering from the costs of major downtime events, so being prepared to return to normal operations as quickly as possible is essential.

 Potentially more expensive is the loss of reputation that results from an attack.
-These events indicate to the public that their data may not be all that secure in your hands, making it more difficult for them to trust your organization in the future.
+These events indicate to the public that your network security and their data may not be all that secure in your hands, making it more difficult for them to trust your organization in the future.
 On average, the monetary damage caused by a single information security incident amounts to around $8,000 for small or medium businesses.
 For enterprises, that figure can reach as high as $200,000.

 Finally, cyber attacks may render data completely irrecoverable.
 Lack of immutable backups or recovery systems could make it difficult, if not impossible, to restore your data to a safe pre-attack state.
 Ultimately, this could mean lost potential down the line as relationships with clients, customers, partners, and suppliers are undermined.